DEVSENSE/phptools-docs/blog/posts/2025/update-1-61-vscode.md

 ## Pest Tests &amp; Data Providers

 September update (_1.61_) introduces support for Pest tests.
-This means, your tests defined using `it()` and `test()` methods are seamlessly listed in the VSCode's Test Explorer, tests can be inspected, run, debugged, or profiled.
+This means, your tests defined using `it()` and `test()` methods are seamlessly listed in the VSCode's Testing panel, tests can be inspected, run, debugged, or profiled.
 Additionally, the editor inside your test anonymous function provides full IntelliSense for `$this` variable and its members.
 Let's see how it works.

 <!-- more -->

-**Test Explorer** &amp; **Data Providers**
+**Testing** &amp; **Data Providers**

-Test Explorer inspects your tests allowing you to browse them, run them, and discover data sets.
+Testing panel manages your tests allowing you to browse them, run them, and discover data sets.
 Data sets can be then run separately.

 ![running pest tests](imgs/test-explorer-run-datasets.gif)